“There is NO perfect sow housing. None. Nada.”

 - wildlife predators

-Life in a Gestation Stall.
+Life in Gestation Crates.

 After our gestation barn was built and the day we brought our sows inside, we noticed a difference in our sow’s behavior immediately.
 Our sows were now content.
 No longer were they having to fear the “boss sow.”
 They now had protection.